These wonderfully vibrant green pancakes get their colour from a healthy dose of spinach - there's no food colouring in

 - Pinch of nutmeg

-Wash the spinach then heat in a pan until wilted.
+Wash 100g spinach leaves then heat in a pan until wilted.
 Remove from the heat and set aside to cool.

 If making a chia/flax egg grind 1 tbsp seeds in a food processor then mix with 3 tbsp water.
 Set aside for a few minutes until you have a gloopy paste.

 Heat a little oil in a frying pan over a medium heat and pour spoonfuls of the batter into the pan.
 I usually use a 1/4 cup American cup measure that I have which makes them the perfect size but use whatever you have.